July 19th 2021

 The best skin tints to suit every complexion

-March 27th 2020 / 0 comment
+July 9th 2021 / 0 comment

-We now don't want to knock decades off our faces and disguise every flaw, We want to look like a more rested ‘holidayed’ version ourselves
+We now don't want to knock decades off our faces and disguise every flaw, We want to look like a more rested ‘holidayed’ version of ourselves

 This is something we too have been hearing more and more of at GTG, with aesthetic practitioners too telling us that the most demanded non-surgical treatments are those that improve glow and skin texture - such as LED light therapy, Profhilo and radiofrequency.
 The perfect base for a skin tint, in fact.

-This is a trend that translates to real life, says makeup artist Cher Webb.
-"It’s so refreshing to see the more stripped back, less coverage makeup looks on everyday women,” she says.
+Says makeup artist Cher Webb: "It’s so refreshing to see the more stripped back, less coverage makeup looks on everyday women,” she says.
 "People are embracing their skin are opting for lightweight veils for bases and revealing more of an authentic and effortless feel.
-Some of the light coverage favourites I keep in my kit include the MAC Cosmetics Face & Body, £27, which is a classic for authentic coverage.
+Some of the light coverage favourites I keep in my kit include the MAC Cosmetics Face & Body, £32, which is a classic for authentic coverage.